NigerChel/WBC-UR5-Harvest/README.md

 This project was designed for **real-world agricultural harvesting**, with the following workflow:

-1. Approach the fruit using visual servoing or predefined Cartesian poses
+1. Approach the fruit using a realSense camera D35F or predefined Cartesian poses
 2. Execute tasks with **end-effector constraints** to avoid fruit damage
 3. Use WBC for **smooth, constrained motion** in real-time
 4. Evaluate in both simulation and real orchard environments